openvinotoolkit/open_model_zoo/tools/accuracy_checker/README.md

 - `--num_requests` number requests for async execution.
 Allows override provided in config info.
 Default is `AUTO`
 - `--model_attributes` directory with additional models attributes.
 - `--subsample_size` dataset subsample size.
-- `--shuffle` allow shuffle annotation during creation a subset.
+- `--shuffle` allow shuffle annotation during creation a subset if subsample_size argument is provided.
+Default is `True`.

 You are also able to replace some command line arguments with environment variables for path prefixing.
 Supported following list of variables:
 * `DATA_DIR` -  equivalent of `-s`, `--source`.